 Frequently Asked Questions: Writer Resume Examples and Advice

 Differentiating your usage of action verbs is an important aspect of the resume-building process, especially for professional writers.
 Using the same verbs repeatedly can cause your bullet points to appear stale or redundant.
-Keep in mind that as a writer, your word choice, language, and sentence structure will be more heavily scrutinized than other types of job seekers.
-Below, you’ll find a list of action verbs you can use to keep your content fresh and compelling:
+Remember that as a writer, your word choice, language, and sentence structure will be more heavily scrutinized than other job seekers.
+Below is a list of action verbs to keep your content fresh and compelling:

 Action Verbs | |